garfix/nligems/doc/features/syntactic analysis.md

 # Syntactic Analysis

-Syntactic Analysis is the process of turning a string of raw text into a syntactic structure.
+Syntactic Analysis is the process of turning a string of raw text into a structured representation.
+This structure contains no other information than can be derived from the raw text alone.

 ## Tokenization